eddiesTime/sme_app/raw_documentation.md

 Due to the Redux concept, that reducers are pure functions, the action to fetch/refresh the weather data needs to be intercepted by a `Middleware`.
 The middleware intercepts the action and makes the asynchronous call.

 Depending on the result of the asynchronous call, a new `Action` is being dispatched.
-The Action then gets processed by its responding `Reducer`.
+The action then gets processed by its responding reducer.

 ##### Reducers